roberttwomey/housemachine-workshop/README.md

 ## Compile and Upload to the Photon

-### DFU (Device Firmware Upgrade) mode
+### DFU mode

-In order to update the firmware and upload programs, you need to place the particle in [DFU mode](https://docs.particle.io/guide/getting-started/modes/photon/#dfu-mode-device-firmware-upgrade-).
+In order to update the firmware and upload programs, you need to place the particle in [Device Firmware Upgrade (DFU) mode](https://docs.particle.io/guide/getting-started/modes/photon/#dfu-mode-device-firmware-upgrade-).
 Follow these setups:

 1. Hold down BOTH buttons
 2. Release only the RESET button, while holding down the SETUP button.
 3. Wait for the LED to start flashing yellow (it will flash magenta first)
 4. Release the SETUP button

-The light should be flashing yellow.
+The indicator ight should be flashing yellow.
 This means it is ready to upload new programs.

 ### Compile and upload firmware